satya19977/Badminton-Court-Reservation/How did i implement Security for my cluster.md

 #### 5. Secure Container Images
 #### 6. Cluster Monitoring
 #### 7. Constant Upgrades
+#### 8. By default in EKS, you cannot modify through aws-auth, the permissions of the account that created the EKS cluster

 ## Prerequisites
 1. Create two users in and no permissions attached to them in IAM